zevaverbach/tatt/README.md

 ## Dependencies

-An AWS account (the only supported STT provider as of Feb 12, 2019), and a recording to transcribe!
+1. A recording to transcribe.
+2. a) An AWS account or b) a Google Cloud account with the speech-to-text API and Cloud Storage enabled.

 ## Usage